11 Best Dual Fuel Ranges for Your Kitchen 2022

 Still, many reviewers agreed that this range is the best when it comes to baking, and cookies came out close to perfection.

-GE dropped its name from the Monogram label, but its cost—around $10,000—may be too high and will make buyers turn to more prestige brands like Wolf and Miele, which have similar price ranges.
+GE dropped its name from the Monogram label, but its cost—around $10,000—may be too high and will make buyers turn to more prestigious brands like Wolf and Miele, which have similar price ranges.

 Best Range for Superior Power and Performance: Thermador Pro Harmony PRD304WHU